Fade BG Image

 I patted his head gently.

-If we know where it is, I can just spatial-fetch it.
+If we know where something is, I can just spatial-fetch it.
 Man, robbing the pirates was the right call.
-Taking their entire base netted us all sorts of stuff.
+Taking their entire base netted us all sorts of useful stuff.

 … But these dubiously obtained goods and money won't be handled by Merchant Karina!
 It's a self-imposed restriction to keep Merchant-Me and Archmage-Me separate people.